-Section 3: A unit consisting of (all or some of) an Analogue Digital Converter, spectrum analyser or Software Defined Radio to act as a baseband processor, performing a quadrature demodulation of the conditioned signal and acquires the baseband signal.
+Section 3: A demodulation unit consisting of (all or some of) an Analogue Digital Converter, spectrum analyser or Software Defined Radio to act as a baseband processor, performing a quadrature demodulation of the conditioned signal and acquires the baseband signal.
 This sends digitised signal over a digital interface (interconnect)

 Section 4: A signal processing unit that runs a signal detection and/or classification algorithm.
 It sends detection/classification data to Section 5 over a software interface.